sgchun/nps/README.md

      ...
      ```

    - The *preformatted* format is the native format for NPS.
 We provide summary statistics of our [test cases](https://github.com/sgchun/nps#test-cases) in this format.
-This is a tab-delimited text file format, and rows have to be sorted by chromsome numbers and positions.
+This is a tab-delimited text file format, and rows are sorted by chromsome numbers and positions.
 The following seven columns are required:
      - **chr**: chromosome name starting with "chr."
 NPS expects only chromosomes chr1-chr22.
      - **pos**: base position of SNP.
      - **ref** and **alt**: reference and alternative alleles of SNP.
 NPS does not allow InDels, tri-allelic SNPs, or duplicated markers.
      - **reffreq**: allele frequency of reference allele in the discovery GWAS cohort.
      - **pval**: p-value of association.
-     - **effalt**: estimated *per-allele* effect size of *alternative allele*.
+     - **effalt**: estimated *per-allele* effect size of *the alternative allele*.
 For case/control GWAS, log(OR) should be used.
 NPS will convert **effalt** to effect sizes relative to the standardized genotype using **reffreq**.
      ```
      chr	pos	ref	alt	reffreq	pval	effalt chr1	676118	G	A	0.91584	0.7908	0.0012